Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Why This Story Matters

-The DOJ lawsuit isn't just about ticket fees.
-It's about whether a single corporation should be allowed to control the entire pipeline from artist to fan — promoting the show, owning the venue, selling the tickets, and setting the prices at every step.
+The DOJ suit isn't just about fees.
+It's about whether one corporation should control the entire pipeline \u2014 promoting the show, owning the venue, selling the tickets, setting the price at every step.
+That's not a market.
+That's a tollbooth with a dress code.

 Pearl Jam saw it coming 30 years ago.
 Taylor Swift made it impossible to ignore.
 Now the DOJ is finally acting.
 But until the case is resolved, your $100 ticket still costs $165.
 The fee is the feature.